Jacob Bouverie, 1st Viscount Folkestone: Early life

 Lord Folkestone was born Jacob des Bouverie and baptised on 14 October 1694 in St Katharine Cree, London, the son of Sir William des Bouverie, 1st Baronet and his second wife Anne Urry (daughter and heiress of David Urry of London).

 On 21 November 1736, he succeeded his elder brother, Edward, in the baronetcy and to Longford Castle.
-He dropped the prefix "des" in his surname by Act of Parliament on 22 April 1737.
+He dropped the prefix "des" in his surname by a private act of Parliament, Bouverie's Name Act 1736 (10 Geo.
+2. c.
+8 Pr.), on 22 April 1737.

 Career

 He was admitted to the Middle Temple in 1708, and matriculated at Christ Church, Oxford on 20 October 1711.

 He was Member of Parliament in the Parliament of Great Britain for Salisbury between 1741 and 1747, and was appointed Recorder of Salisbury in 1744.

 He was created Viscount Folkestone and Baron Longford on 29 June 1747 and was appointed one of the deputy lieutenants of Wiltshire on 8 November 1750.
-In 1755 he was elected the first president of the Society for the Encouragement of Arts, Manufactures & Commerce (now the Royal Society of Arts).
+In 1755 he was elected the first president of the Society for the Encouragement of Arts, Manufactures and Commerce (now the Royal Society of Arts).